katrintirok/python-environmental-lesson/_episodes/06-visualization-matplotlib.md

 To build a matplotlib plot we need to:

-1. generate an empty figure object with no axes and assign it a _variable_ name
+1. generate an empty figure object and assign it a _variable_ name
 2. bind an axes object (a plot) to the figure and assign the axes object a _variable_ name
-3. use an axes method to plot our data (defines kind of plot)
+3. use an axes method to plot the data (defines the kind of plot)
 4. customise the plot

 ```python